Kuuuube/Circular_Area/README.md

 # Circular Area

 ## Quick start guide:
-- Enable one of the three mapping types and apply the setting
+- Enable one of the mapping types and apply the setting

+Note: It is recommended to start with one of the main mapping types (Simple Stretch, FG-Squircular, and Elliptical Grid) and branch out from there

 ## Explanation of the mappings: